 - As Kingdom of Loathing gives XP out in all three of its stats, each of them can have a bar for this, as well as your main level XP bar (which is based on your 'main' stat).

-- Rare RPG example: Bowser's Inside Story and Dream Team has a flagpole for each character on the end-of-battle screen.
+- Rare RPG example: Mario & Luigi games from Bowser's Inside Story, Dream Team and later have a flagpole for each character on the end-of-battle screen.
 The flags raise in proportion to the amount of EXP gained, and when they hit the top of the flagpole, a light flashes, signaling a Level Up.